sanyukth-napier/Portfolio-SET09102/week9_project.md

 https://github.com/wardliii/Green-Team/issues/60
 "As an UNDAC Team Leader I want to view an overall status map of the area so that I can react to changing events"

+# Added User stories
+"As an UNDAC Team Leader see information of the area I select" "As an UNDAC Team Leader I want to edit the the information about the map"

+# Definition of Done Checklist
+- Creating a viewMap button on the main page [ Time required - 10mins]
+- Creating the viewMap page [ Time required - 10mins]
+- Being able to add place [ Time required - 1 day]
+    .
+Place name
+    .
+Status
+    .
+Personnel required
+    .
+Selecting assistance type
+- Error check for Personnel required to only accept numerical [ Time required - 30mins ]
+- Each Place and it's informtaion should be able to be edidted
+- Should be aple to add new place to the list

 # Creating the button the view map

 ```